This map of electric vehicle chargers shows how climate change is an infrastructure problem

 It’s also a clear example of how climate change is an infrastructure problem—my specialty as a historian of climate science at Stanford University and editor of the book series “Infrastructures.”

 Over many decades, the U.S. has built systems of transportation, heating, cooling, manufacturing and agriculture that rely primarily on fossil fuels.
-The greenhouse gas emissions those fossil fuels release when burned have raised global temperature by about 1.1°C (2°F), with serious consequences for human lives and livelihoods, as the recent report from the U.N.
+The greenhouse gas emissions those fossil fuels release when burned have raised global temperature by about 1.1 degrees Celsius (2 degrees Fahrenheit), with serious consequences for human lives and livelihoods, as the recent report from the U.N.
 Intergovernmental Panel on Climate Change demonstrates.

-The new assessment, like its predecessor Special Report on Global Warming of 1.5°C, shows that minimizing future climate change and its most damaging impacts will require transitioning quickly away from fossil fuels and moving instead to renewable, sustainable energy sources such as wind, solar and tidal power.
+The new assessment, like its predecessor Special Report on Global Warming of 1.5°C, shows that minimizing future climate change and its most damaging impacts will require transitioning quickly away from fossil fuels and moving instead to renewable, sustainable energy sources, such as wind, solar, and tidal power.

-That means reimagining how people use energy: how they travel, what and where they build, how they manufacture goods and how they grow food.
+That means reimagining how people use energy: how they travel, what and where they build, how they manufacture goods, and how they grow food.

 Gas stations were transport infrastructure, too